openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 @sphinxdirective

 .. important::
-   Before you start your journey with installation of the OpenVINO, we encourage you to check up our :ref:`code samples <code samples>` in C, C++, and Python and :ref:`notebook tutorials <notebook tutorials>` that we prepared for you, so you could see all amazing things that you can achieve with our tool.
+   Before you start your journey with installation of the Intel® Distribution of OpenVINO™, we encourage you to check up our :ref:`code samples <code samples>` in C, C++, and Python and :ref:`notebook tutorials <notebook tutorials>` that we prepared for you, so you could see all amazing things that you can achieve with our tool.

 @endsphinxdirective